PowerDNS/weakforced/docs/manpages/trackalert.conf.5.md

 		mystr = my_ca:tostring()

-* newNetmaskGroup() - Return a NetmaskGroup object, which is a way to efficiently match IPs/subnets agagainst a range.
+* newNetmaskGroup() - Return a NetmaskGroup object, which is a way to efficiently match IPs/subnets against a range.
 For example:

 		mynm = newNetmaskGroup()